Skip to main content

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description clearly states that the tool performs full-text keyword search via PostgreSQL tsvector, and specifies the types of queries it is suited for: exact identifiers, code symbols, proper nouns, or known phrases.
-This clearly distinguishes it from the sibling tool semantic_search.
+The description clearly states the tool performs full-text keyword search via PostgreSQL tsvector, specifies use cases (exact identifiers, code symbols, proper nouns), and explicitly distinguishes it from the sibling semantic_search tool.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.